 The residential status of an individual is based on the duration for which he/she is present in India.
 There are 3 types of Residential status.

-- Resident & Ordinary Resident (ROR)
+- Resident & Ordinarily Resident (ROR)

-- Resident But not Ordinary Resident (RNOR)
+- Resident But not Ordinarily Resident (RNOR)

 - Non –Resident Indian (NRI)

 According to a Ministry of External Affairs report, there are around 31 million NRIs and PIOs (Person of Indian Origin) residing outside India as of December 2018.

 Budget 2020 has proposed two significant changes with respect to calculation of NRI Residential Status and Taxability of Income of NRI.